 - MAC Portal

 - Health Insurance Portability and Accountability Act (HIPAA) Eligibility Transaction System (HETS)

 - Billing agencies, clearinghouses or software vendors

-STEP TWO: If the patient is in an MA plan and the hospice election date is on or after January 1, identify the MA contract number and plan benefit package identification information on the MA enrollment card or by using one of the online tools or services in Step 1.
+STEP TWO: If the patient is in an MA plan and the hospice election date is on or after January 1 of the current calendar year or any previous calendar years when the MA plan may have participated in the Model, identify the MA contract number and plan benefit package identification information on the MA enrollment card or by using one of the online tools or services in Step 1.

 It will look like this: H#######.
 For example, H1234-001.

-STEP THREE: Compare the patient’s plan information to the list of plans participating in the Hospice Benefit Component of the VBID Model.
+STEP THREE: Compare the patient’s plan information to the list of plan benefit packages (PBPs) participating in the Hospice Benefit Component of the VBID Model.
 If their plan is part of the Model, follow the directions below for submitting claims.